kleyos/flutter-buddy-care/README.md

 # flutter-buddy-care
-Implementation of BuddyCare app on flutter framwork
+Implementation of BuddyCare app with flutter framwork